-Illinois EPA provides financial support to five permanent collection locations and coordinates one-day household hazardous waste collections each year in the spring and fall.
+Illinois EPA provides financial support to five permanent collection locations and coordinates one-day household hazardous waste (HHW) collections each year in the spring and fall.
 The first of these collections began in November 1989.
 Since then, 401,350 households have participated in 449 events, with more than 78,100 drums of material collected.
 HHW collections funded by Illinois EPA are free to the public.
 An Illinois EPA contractor assures that all collected HHW are properly containerized, manifested, and safely transported to their ultimate destination.

 Collections are scheduled on Saturdays, from 8 a.m. to 3 p.m., for the greatest convenience of working families.
-Citizens are asked to bring harsh chemical cleaners, paints, thinners, antifreeze, weed killers, insecticides and pesticides, and similar hazardous household products.
+Citizens are asked to bring harsh chemical cleaners, paints, thinners, antifreeze, weed killers, insecticides and pesticides, and similar hazardous household products to the events.
 Explosives, propane tanks, fire extinguishers, smoke detectors, agricultural chemicals and business wastes are not accepted.
 View a complete list of household hazardous wastes that are and are not accepted at one-day collections.

 Long-term collection sites are in Naperville, Rockford, Chicago (Goose Island), Gurnee, and Wood River.
 These locations provide area residents with ongoing locations to take their household hazardous waste.
 More information can be found on the Collections page.

 For more information on this program, or to obtain an application to co-sponsor a collection in your community, contact the Materials Management and Compliance Section at (217) 785-4116 or email Illinois EPA.